gabeweng/gabeweng.github.io/_posts/2020-10-04-knowledge-transfer.md

 The representations from VGG-16 are clustered and cluster centers are converted to pseudo-labels.
 Then, AlexNet is trained to classify the pseudo-labels.

 ### d.
 Finetune AlexNet on Evaluation datasets
-For downstream tasks, the conv layers for the AlexNet model are initialized with weights from pseudo-label classification and the fully connected layers were randomly initialized.
+For downstream tasks, the convolutional layers for the AlexNet model are initialized with weights from pseudo-label classification and the fully connected layers were randomly initialized.
 The pre-trained AlexNet is then finetuned on various benchmark datasets.

 ### e.
 Results